taliacotton/swann-catalogues/_catalogues/the-virginia-zabriskie-collection.markdown

     In his mature career, he found inspiration in Old Master works and he approached his canvases with a measure of dignity and mysticism.
 His portraits are powerful, standing out boldly from their flattened back drops.
 Simultaneously, Graham conveyed a delicate luminosity and vulnerability; his courtesans’ askew eyes act to ground the figure in a plane between fantasy and reality.
 This merging of worlds characterizes not only Graham’s work but also his storied, monumental life.
 - lot:
-  title: JOSEPH STELLA & COLLAGE
+  title: JOSEPH STELLA  AND COLLAGE
   author: ''
   body: |-
     Stella completed more than sixty-five collages during his career, using items like dirty paper, cigarette wrappers, theater tickets and leaves, all tremendously _avant-garde_ for their time.
 They highlight each element’s tactility in a relatively unaltered state by the artist, allowing their natural decomposition and decay to show.
 They were not exhibited during Stella's lifetime, and he spoke and wrote very little of them.
 Not until a selection was first exhibited at the Zabriskie Gallery in 1960-61 were they brought to the attention of the broader artistic community.